 Sports day next week.
 Followed by the end of year concert.
 Hot on the heels of graduation day.
 And they expect me to go to each event.
 Couldn't I just send a tired, badly dressed, breasts sagging, blow up life-sized doll that I could remotely contol to wave and cheer when one of my kids appear?
 It has to be a more effective use of my time than actually being there.

-(to which we freely signed up, so I shan't moan).
+Fathers have it easy: they are not allowed to attend the concerts at my daugter's school due to the religious code of the school (to which we freely signed up, so I shan't moan).
 They cannot watch the mothers' race on sports day for fear of seeing real sagging breasts bobbing up and down across the 100 metre finishing line.

 However, in a fairly new initiative, they are actively invited to attend a Sunday business skills workshop specifically for Fathers and Daughters.
 The message is very clear: it is much easier to deal with fathers if schools reinforce their hierarchical relationship with their daughters.
 They are the bearers of business knowledge, and their daughters are the passive recipients of this superior wisdom.